ThreeDotsLabs/watermill/UPGRADE-0.4.md

 ### `Config.QueueBindConfig.RoutingKey` was replaced with `GenerateRoutingKey`

-For backward comparability, when using the constant value you should use a function:
+For backward compatibility, when using the constant value you should use a function:

 ```